 While red clover is an ancient herb, it’s also used in our modern times as a natural remedy.
 First and foremost, red clover is known to help “menstrual irregularity and menopause.”
-Yet, this herb goes far beyond this one use.

 Due to the “estrogen-like effects” of these isoflavones, researchers have found that red clove reduces “hot flashes and night sweats.”
 While more research is necessary to pin down the actual effects of red clover on menopause symptoms, the current research is incredibly inspiring for those seeking a natural remedy!

 Reminder: Women should not take red clover supplements during pregnancy or while breastfeeding.

 Nature’s Answer is a great brand offering vegan and vegetarian options.
 This Nature’s Answer Red Clover$7.49.